andermoran/AngularAdvice/README.md

 > *Note: please view this page in Chrome and install the [Github + Mermaid](https://github.com/BackMarket/github-mermaid-extension) Chrome extension to view the graphs properly*

 ## Components
-- Components are similar, one could even say analogous. to classes in OOP (Object Oriented Programming)
+- Components are similar, one could even say analogous, to classes in OOP (Object Oriented Programming)
 - Similar to objects, components are made to be reused in and it helps keep the LOC (lines of code) lower in the main file, `app.component.ts`

 ## Data Binding